-There are quite a few Lake Bled hotels area as well as a surplus of AirBnB’s.
+There are quite a few Lake Bled hotels area, as well as a surplus of AirBnBs.
 One of the best ways to be a responsible traveler is to make sure your stay makes a positive impact on both the community and the area’s natural environment.
 One of the best ways to do this is to stay in an eco-hotel.
-Here are a couple recommendations.
+Here are a couple of recommendations.

 AMS Beagle Hotel

-AMS Beagle Hotel is a boutique eco-hotel just outside of Lake Bled that features clean and homey design.
+AMS Beagle Hotel is a boutique eco-hotel outside Lake Bled that features a clean and homey design.
 Each of the four rooms is a king suite with a private spa.
 The price of your stay includes a fresh, local breakfast.

 Bohinj Eco Hotel

-There are eight different options of room at this hotel ranging from a standard room to a presidential suite, and they all feature cozy yet modern design.
-This is one of your best choices for Lake Bled accommodations in terms of variety and accessibility.
+There are eight different room options at this hotel ranging from a standard room to a presidential suite, and they all feature cozy yet modern designs.
+This is one of your best choices for Lake Bled accommodations regarding variety and accessibility.
 Do note that in order to reach the hotel, you must travel about 30 minutes out of Bled Town.
 It’s a great alternative for those who don’t want to stay in the main tourist area around the lake.

 The most unique thing about the Bohinj is the aquapark attached to it, something quite uncommon for Lake Bled hotels.
 Here, guests can relax in multiple swimming pools and saunas and indulge in various wellness services at the spa.

-Lake Bled is a can’t miss destination in Slovenia, and for good reason.
+Lake Bled is a can’t-miss destination in Slovenia, and for a good reason.
 Although very popular, the beauty and charm of Lake Bled make it a perfect European holiday destination that you’re all but guaranteed to enjoy.

 Have you ever been to Lake Bled?
-What was your favourite thing to do there?
+What was your favorite thing to do there?